ggruzdov/e-commerce/README.md

 - How do we implement pagination?

 Moreover, how can we answer all the questions and keep the infrastructure simple?
-I.e. not to involve additional technologies such as MongoDB or ElasticSearch and at the same make the solution as flexible as possible(like new products addition).
+I.e. not to involve additional technologies such as MongoDB or ElasticSearch and at the same time make the solution as flexible as possible(like new products addition).
 And here comes plain old Postgres to the rescue.

 ## Key Features